top of page

 Mark resumed painting with a vengeance during his final three years of military service, in Nepal, and held his first solo exhibition at "Park Gallery" - the oldest gallery in Nepal, in 2011.

 In 2012 he took early retirement, predominantly so that he may pursue his two passions of art and the study and practice of his religion.
+He now prefers to use his Buddhist Dharma name, Jun Jieh.

 About his Work